AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 ![GSI: byRating](GSI_comments2_byRating.png)

-The partition key contains just the comment rating.
+The partition key contains the product identifier and the comment rating.
 The creation date (stored in `GSISK`) is used as the sort key.

 This index is suitable for getting all comments for a given rating, regardless of language.